 “Trafficking in persons” or “human trafficking” are terms for the act of recruiting, harboring, transporting, providing, or obtaining a person for compelled labor or commercial sex acts through the use of force, fraud, or coercion.
-Trafficking is:

-a human rights violation
+A human rights violation

-forced sexual exploitation of adults
+Forced sexual exploitation of adults

-commercial sexual exploitation of children
+Commercial sexual exploitation of children

-labor trafficking
+Labor trafficking

 The Trafficking Victims Protection Act of 2000 and its subsequent reauthorizations define human trafficking as: